 We understand that every candidate's educational circumstances are different.
 We do not automatically reject any application, but will examine it more closely at the pre-interview stage if your grades do not meet the conditions listed above.

 For this reason, it is important that any information relevant to your academic achievement is explained clearly on your UCAS form.
-If you are currently studying at another University, you would need the support of that institution if you wanted to apply to Downing.

 Downing's entry requirements for candidates taking A-Level exams will normally be based on three subjects studied to A-Level standard.
 Some of the individual subject pages give advice on the relevance of particular school subjects to those courses.

 The likelihood of gaining admission to Downing is not normally increased by taking more than three subjects at A2 level.
 Breadth of study at AS Level is viewed in a positive light, though it is recognised that there may be good reasons why a candidate might wish to specialise.
-Grades in AS exams will not normally form part of a conditional offer from Downing.

 There may occasionally be circumstances in which the final grades an applicant achieves are not an accurate reflection of their abilities.
 Normally, however, Downing College will not accept applications based on re-sitting A-Levels to gain improved grades.